cloudirector/fcnc/README.md

 # fcnc
-> This is a project was worked on for a short time 2 years ago.
-Somehow I found it still up and running on repl.it, It was origionally intended to be used for not legal things (never used) so now Its just for my own personal security research
+> This is a project was worked on for a short time some odd years ago.
+Somehow I found it still up and running on repl.it, It was origionally intended to be used for not legal things (never done as I stopped nerding) so now Its just for my own personal security research

 - [ ] Make origional branding but make it better
 - [ ] Translate to a better language